charlesetd/charlesetd.github.io/_posts/2022-02-04-testing-inductive-probes.markdown

 date: 2022-02-05 23:46:07 -0600
 categories: system-shock-pinball
 tags: pinball
----

-Ever wonder how well industrial inductive probes would work in a pinball machine?
+excerpt: Ever wonder how well industrial inductive probes would work in a pinball machine?
 No?
 Well I did and in this post I outline how well they perform and share one simple trick to double the range of an inductive probe that its manufacturers don't want you to know (no, really).
+---

 ## Background